icopy-site/awesome/docs/awesome/free-for-dev.md

   * [workers.dev](https://workers.dev) - Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [okteto.com](https://okteto.com) - Managed Kubernetes service designed for developers.
 Free developer accounts come with five namespaces, each with 8GB of RAM and 4 CPUs.
+  * [kubesail.com](https://kubesail.com) - Managed Kubernetes namespace service designed for developers.
+Free developer accounts come with with 1 Core of CPU, 512MB of RAM, 100MB of storage and 1 domain.

 ## BaaS